kathrynbwu/kathrynwu/research/neuralengineering/week1.md

   />
 </div>

-In my first conversation with Dr. In Hong Yang, he posed a query to me: if there was a wire suspended in a rectangular prism of water (or any aqueous solution as he clarified upon my further query) and we wanted to isolate dyes on either side so that they do not mix, how would I go about doing that?
+In my first conversation with Dr. In Hong Yang, he gave me a conceptual challenge: if there was a wire suspended in a rectangular prism of water (or any aqueous solution as he clarified upon my further inquiry) and we wanted to isolate dyes on either side so that they do not mix, how would I go about doing that?
 My response involved something like turning the prism onto its smallest face so that it stands vertically, securing the wire, and using different densities of solution to dye either side.

 <div style="flex-shrink: 0;">
   <img